Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

-Since we have adopted the view that labeled sequents are graphs of sequents, we reinterpret the labeled sequents and inference rules of $\gtr$ in light of this perspective.
-We now take a labeled sequent to be an object of the form $\rel \sar \Sigma$ such that $\rel$ is a set of edges (i.e. relational atoms) as before and $\Sigma$ is a set of \emph{prefixed sequents}, which are of the form $w : (X \seqa Y)$ with $X = \phi_{1}, \ldots, \phi_{n}$ and $Y = \psi_{1}, \ldots, \psi_{k}$ multisets of intuitionistic formulae.
-We rewrite the inference rules of $\gtr$ in this notation and find certain commonalities among sets of rules in $\gtr$ that give rise to various notions of \emph{inference rule types}, of which we now elaborate.
+Since we view labeled sequents as graphs of sequents, we will reformulate the labeled sequents and inference rules of $\gtr$ accordingly.
+We now take a labeled sequent to be an expression of the form $\rel \sar \Sigma$ such that $\rel$ is a set of edges (i.e. relational atoms) as before and $\Sigma$ is a set of \emph{prefixed sequents}, which are of the form $w : (X \seqa Y)$ with $X = \phi_{1}, \ldots, \phi_{n}$ and $Y = \psi_{1}, \ldots, \psi_{k}$ multisets of intuitionistic formulae.
+We rewrite the inference rules of $\gtr$ in this notation and discuss the \emph{inference rule type} that each rule falls within.
+Informally, an inference rule type is a set of inference rules that all exhibit a similar behavior.
+The inference rule types we consider in this paper are \emph{initial rules}, \emph{local rules}, \emph{expansion rules}, \emph{transmission rules}, \emph{Horn rules}, and \emph{reachability rules}.
+We will use the rules of $\gtr$ as concrete examples of specific rule types with the goal of providing intuition, and will provide formal definitions of each rule type in Section~\ref{sec:abstract-calc}.